Iowa Territory: Governance

+Spanish and French monarchs had claims of jurisdiction over the region, but neither country set up permanent governance in the Iowa area.
+In 1804, Iowa was part of Indiana Territory, then in 1805 was part of Louisiana Territory, with St. Louis as the capitol.
+In 1812, Iowa became part of Missouri Territory, and in 1821 was left without a governance after Missouri became a state.
+In 1834, Iowa became part of Michigan Territory, with the capitol being Detroit.
+In 1836, Iowa became part of Wisconsin Territory, and later became Iowa Territory in 1838, eventually becoming a state in 1846.

 The executive powers of the Territory were vested in a Governor, a Secretary (who in case of the death, removal, resignation, or absence from the Territory of the Governor had gubernatorial powers and would perform gubernatorial duties), a Treasurer and an Auditor.

-Territorial officers and Congressional delegates
+Territorial officers and congressional delegates

 Territorial officers of Iowa Territory from 1838 to 1846.